How to Initiate a Court Case for Medical Malpractice Attorney

 This is a very important step because if the lawyers find that your history and experience with the results of medical provider does not warrant further action, he/she will give you the bad news.
 This investigation can take months, and your lawyer will review the medical information from a strictly legal standpoint.
 Although months of work seems like a long time, a decision not to move ahead with a lawsuit at this time is really made early in the process.

 Your lawyers will also work with you to hire expert witnesses who can testify about the standard of care on behalf of the injured patient.
 Your lawyer is looking for professionals in the medical profession who have a greater status than the person who is the defendant for your medical malpractice case.
 This status question is critical to the courts because trying to refute the actions or decisions of a licensed professional with a professional with a combination of less training and experience will inhibit the forward progression of the case.
 Courts have been known to deny a court trial if this requirement is not met.

 Movement Towards Trial

 It is not typical for a medical malpractice lawsuit to be settled early by negotiating a settlement between the plaintiff and the defendant, but it does happen.
 A medical malpractice attorney at our law firm will be on the lookout for this opportunity and will also prepare to move towards setting a trial date.

 The action that starts the suit running towards a trial is the filing of the lawsuit.
-If there is no negotiated settlement, the lawyers will file the lawsuit, sometimes known as a complaint or writ.
+If there is no negotiated settlement, the personal injury lawyers will file the lawsuit, sometimes known as a complaint or writ.
 This lawsuit will start a process that can take from 1-3 years to reach a court schedule so all of the information supporting the claim must be gathered and verified.
 This status is documented in the filing of a proof of merit before any pre-trial investigation begins.
 The proof of merit signifies that the claim is worthy of a review by the court.

 Investigation, Discovery, and Negotiation